hchiam/learning-prompt-eng/example_prompts/pun_linguist_gpt/README.md

 1. Generate 3 pun-based mnemonics for 'sky' in French (include Wiktionary links to double-check meaning and pronunciation).
 2. Create pun-based mnemonics for: 'house', 'cat', 'tree' in Japanese (include Wiktionary links to double-check meaning and pronunciation).
 3. I need help remembering 'tree' in Portuguese (include Wiktionary links to double-check meaning and pronunciation).
 Generate pun-based mnemonics.
 4. Provide pun-based mnemonics for 'bird' in Hindi (include Wiktionary links to double-check meaning and pronunciation).
+5. Help me remember the Mandarin Chinese word for hospital with pun-based mnemonics.

 ## Capabilities